Commercial Ceiling Cleaning in Phoenix, AZ

-A quick inspection can reveal a lot.
+A quick inspection of your ceiling can reveal a lot.
 Are there water stains?
 Is the tile yellowish compared to a new tile?
 Is there a possibility that the odors from cooking or other activities have become trapped in the porous tile?
 Does the tile surface feel sticky or a bit oily?
-If the answer to these questions is yes, then having a cleaning company that is trained in this type of cleaning do an inspection, is a good idea.
+If the answer to these questions is yes, then having a commercial cleaning company that is trained in this type of cleaning do an inspection, is a good idea.

 How do I know if my ceiling tiles need to be cleaned?

 But a question I might ask first is, what type of space are we talking about, because a general office space is much less likely to need ceiling tiles cleaned than a restaurant or private club or a bakery.
-If an area is exposed to smoke and grease from ovens or flat tops, or in the case of private clubs, cigar and cigarette smoke, the walls and ceiling tiles should be cleaned at minimum once every three months.
+If an area is exposed to smoke and grease from ovens or flat tops, or in the case of private clubs, cigar and cigarette smoke, the walls and ceiling tiles in your restaurant should be cleaned at minimum once every three months.
 On the other hand an office may have water stains from leaking roofs or HVAC equipment.
 In these situations cleaning can be done on an as needed basis.

 The following standards are a good place to start.